So what do you do?

 Do I need to be in the club to come on a club run?

 The first ride is free, because we’d like you to be sure that you want to join the club.
 You’ll be more than welcome to join us on one of our weekend rides before joining, but the most important thing is that you are able to keep up.
-Our rides page will help you assess which ride is best for you but as a general rule anyone who has not been a member of a road cycling club before needs to come on one of our Joiners Rides to learn about riding in a group – these are run every few weeks.
+Our rides page will help you assess which ride is best for you but first you need to come on one of our Joiners Rides to learn about our group riding – these are run every few weeks.
 Please contact us before coming on your first ride.
-Send an e-mail to our Intro ride coordinator Sam Mail Sam
+Send an e-mail to our Joiners ride coordinator Joy Email Link Here

 How fit do I need to be to be able to come riding with you?